codefellows/seattle-code-301n24/curriculum/class-08/facilitator/LECTURE-EXAMPLE.md

       - You will need a key and some queries
       - Test these in Postman to take a look at the shape of the data that you get back.
   - Integrate into your server application
-  - SUPERAGENT:
+  - AXIOS:
     - In order to get the data, we are going to need to bring in a library to help us out.
-We could use Axios like we did on the front-end, but to avoid confusion, we are going to introduce `superagent`.
-      - examine the differences between `superagent` and `axios` and add them to your WRRC drawings
-      - add `superagent` to your demo application to collect data from unsplash
+Show them how axios works the same way on front and back-end applications to make an http request.
   - Once everything is all hooked up on the back-end, connect your back-end to your front-end and display the data!

 - ReST and APIs